 - Qualifications must be commensurate with the highly skilled role

-- At least 3 years work experience directly relevant to position
+- At least 3 years of work experience directly relevant to the position

 - Capacity to pass on skills/develop Australians

-- Position must have minimum annual earnings equivalent to the Fair Work High Income Threshold.
+- The position must have minimum annual earnings equivalent to the Fair Work High Income Threshold.

 - Demonstrate that access to the GTES will support job opportunities and skills transfer for Australians.